 Open Adoption in the Northern Territory: How It Works and What to Expect

 When NT residents first encounter the term "open adoption," many assume it refers to a spectrum — some adoptions are open, others are closed, and families get to choose where they fall.
 The reality in the Northern Territory is more defined than that.
-The Adoption of Children Act 1994 actively promotes open adoption as the default, not as one option among several.
+The Adoption of Children Act 1994 emphasises openness, information exchange, and the child's identity.
 Understanding what that means before you begin the process saves a great deal of confusion later.

 What "Open Adoption" Actually Means in the NT